fiuba-distribuidos-2C2025/tp1/protocol/README.md

    - `MessageTypeResultsReady` (0x0B) - results ready, followed by result chunks
 4. If results are ready, server sends result chunks using `MessageTypeResultChunk` (0x05)
 5. Server signals end of each result queue with `MessageTypeResultEOF` (0x06)
+6. Client removes completed queries from its pending results list
+7. Steps 1-6 repeat until all pending results are received (pendingResults list is empty)

 ## Message Formats